Where DID those Roma Nova titles come from?

 SUCCESSIO

-It has a double meaning: ‘the next generation’ (an update on ‘successors collectively’) and ‘what happened next’ taking on the idea of successive events.
+It has a double meaning: ‘the next generation’ (as in ‘heirs and successors’) and ‘what happened next’ taking on the idea of successive events.

 successio, successionis